 In a skillet, over medium heat, melt 1 tablespoon of butter.
 Add chopped mushrooms and onion.
 Cook until mushrooms have reduced and onion has become transparent.
 Transfer mixture to a medium-sized pot.

-While soup is heating, use the skillet to make a roux.
+While the soup is heating, use the skillet to make a roux.
 Melt 2 tablespoons of butter in the skillet.
 Once melted add 2 tablespoons of flour.
-Whisk together until incorporated and cook for 30 seconds.
-While whisking constantly, add 1/2 cup milk and mix until incorporated.
-Add to the soup pot and whisk lightly until there is no visible lumps.
+Whisk together until incorporated and cook for 30 seconds to 1 minute.
+While whisking constantly, add the reserved 1/2 cup of milk and mix until incorporated and lump free.
+Stir into the soup pot.

 Once the soup is at a low boil, reduce the heat and simmer for 10 to 15 minutes.
 Adjust the flavor with any additional salt and pepper to taste.
 Serve with toast points or crackers.